diku-dk/hpps-e2024-pub/README.md

 ### Date

-**Tentative:** The exam will likely be held in week 3, Monday 9:00 to Wednesday 12:00.
+The exam is held from the 13th of January to the 16th of January.

 ## Course plan